chloe-dev/Honey/README.md

 2. Right-click the "Add to Firefox" button, and click "Copy Link."
 3. Use `curl` to download the `.xpi` from that URL.
 4. Unzip the newly created `.xpi` file.

+## Disclaimer

+I do not own, nor have I contributed to any of the source code, documentation, or images provided through this repository.
+All rights belong to PayPal Holdings, Inc. and this repository will be removed at their request, upon request.